-We are a not-for-profit organisation, funded by Health Education England.
+We are a not-for-profit organisation, funded by NHS England.
 We have a number of external and internal groups who monitor and support our organisation’s governance.
 You can find more information in our annual report.

 We generate income from the sales of our programmes to a wider healthcare professional audience, both in the UK and internationally.
 All income received is reinvested into further development of our learning programmes.